JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8034 days**.

-And here is a just a random fact -  **When the are in danger, kangaroos will beat the ground loudly with their hind feet**.
+And here is a just a random fact -  **There are more than 40 million Americans that have "chronic halitosis," which is bad breath that never goes away**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)